miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     $ ls
     hello.txt

-And if you’re tired of typing ls everytime after the command, a semicolon can condense your code into one line.
-This produces the same effect:
+And if you’re tired of typing ls every time, **a semicolon can condense your code into one line.** This produces the same effect:

     $ mv apple.txt hello.txt; ls
     hello.txt